GSA/idmanagement.gov/_fips201/fipsannouncements.md

 POSTED June 30, 2018

 In the past, the FIPS 201 Evaluation Program has granted extensions for allowing RNG-based PIV cards to continue being listed on the APL.
-In alignment with [NIST’s decision](https://csrc.nist.gov/Projects/NIST-Personal-Identity-Verification-Program/Announcements){:target="_blank"}{:rel="noopener noreferrer"}, the FIPS 201 Evaluation Program has also decided to not grant another extension and has removed all RNG-based PIV cards from the APL and added them to our [Removed Products List]({{site.baseurl}}/removed-products-list/).
+In alignment with [NIST’s decision](https://csrc.nist.gov/Projects/NIST-Personal-Identity-Verification-Program/Announcements){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}, the FIPS 201 Evaluation Program has also decided to not grant another extension and has removed all RNG-based PIV cards from the APL and added them to our [Removed Products List]({{site.baseurl}}/removed-products-list/).

 [Return to Top](#top)